wermos/website/lessons/3d-basic-rendering/ray-tracing-rendering-a-triangle/ray-triangle-intersection-geometric-solution.md

 ![Figure 6: to find out if P is inside the triangle we can test if the dot product of the vector along the edge and the vector defined by the first vertex of the tested edge and P is positive (meaning P is on the left side of the edge).
 If P is on the left of all three edges, then P is inside the triangle.](/images/ray-triangle/triinsideout3.png?)

 The solution to this problem is simple and is also called the "inside-outside" test (we have already used this term in the lesson on rasterization.
 In the context of rasterization, the test was applied for 2D triangles.
 We will use it here for 3D triangles.
-Imagine that you have a vector A which is aligned with the x-axis (figure 4).
+Imagine that you have a vector A which is aligned with the x-axis (Figure 4).
 Let's imagine that this vector is aligned with one edge of our triangle (the edge defined by the two vertices v0-v01).
-B, the second edge, is defined by the vertices v0 and v2 of the triangles as shown in figure 4\.
+B, the second edge, is defined by the vertices v0 and v2 of the triangles as shown in Figure 4.
 Let's calculate the cross-product of these two vectors.
 As expected the result is a vector that is pointing in the same direction as the z-axis and as the normal of the triangle.

 $$
 \begin{array}{l}